jxcelynzhu/Elevator_verilog/docs/info.md

 Use board switches 0-7 to select the desired floor.

 ## External hardware
-An LED display is used to show elevator operation and the selected floor number.
+A LED display is used to show elevator operation and the selected floor number.